 If you experience pain in your entire belly, or if your pain starts near your belly button and spreads to your lower right side, you may have appendicitis.
 Appendicitis can be life threatening because an inflamed appendix can rupture.
 For this reason, it’s critical for you to seek immediate medical attention or call 911 if you believe you have appendicitis.

-At Dignity Health Central Coast, our team of emergency care doctors provide care for appendicitis throughout the Central Coast of California.
+At Dignity Health St. John's, our team of emergency care doctors provide care for appendicitis.

 Your appendix is roughly 3- to 6-inches long.
 It can be found in the lower right side of your belly — where the small intestine and large intestine connect.
 The role of your appendix is not completely understood.
 It’s possible that it assists in fighting infection, though the appendix is not a necessary organ.